Philodendron hederaceum vs micans [Differences & Similarities]

 Types of foliage

-Hederaceum foliage
+Hederaceum Foliage

-Micans foliage
+Micans Foliage

 Nature of leaves

 The leaves of the philodendron hederaceum are slightly bigger than the micans.
-Again, the color of philodendron hederaceum leaves is light green or, pale green with vein lines whereas, the leaves of micans have a dark velvety green finish with a little bit of shimmer and purplish-red or, bronze edges.
+Again, the color of philodendron hederaceum leaves is light green or, pale green with vein lines whereas the leaves of micans have a dark velvety green finish with a little bit of shimmer and purplish-red or, bronze edges.

 Besides, the leaves of philodendron hederaceum are a little bit harder than micans as the micans leaves have a smooth velvet surface.

-Hederaceum leaf
+Hederaceum Leaf

-Micans leaf
+Micans Leaf

 In addition, the leaves of micans get darker green and their purplish-red or, bronze edges start fading away when they become mature, while the leaves of hederaceum don’t.